 LIBOR is a widely used short-term interest rate benchmark referenced in derivative, bond, and loan contracts, including a range of consumer lending instruments such as mortgages and student loans.
 The current U.S. dollar (USD) LIBOR settings include overnight, one-week, one-, two-, three-, six-, and twelve-month rates.

 In July 2017, the United Kingdom Financial Conduct Authority (FCA) announced it would stop requiring banks to submit the information necessary to calculate LIBOR rates after December 31, 2021.
-Since then, the FCA and other regulatory bodies strongly advised (opens new window) all LIBOR users to transition away from LIBOR-indexed transactions by December 31, 2021.1 A July 2020 Federal Financial Institutions Examination Council Joint Statement on Managing the LIBOR Transition (opens new window) highlighted the risks that will result from the transition away from LIBOR.
+Since then, the FCA and other regulatory bodies strongly advised (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) all LIBOR users to transition away from LIBOR-indexed transactions by December 31, 2021.1 A July 2020 Federal Financial Institutions Examination Council Joint Statement on Managing the LIBOR Transition (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) highlighted the risks that will result from the transition away from LIBOR.
 U.S. banking regulators, including the NCUA, advised that new financial contracts should avoid using LIBOR no later than December 31, 2021.2

-A clearer transition path away from LIBOR began to develop in November 2020, when LIBOR’s authorized and regulated administrator, Intercontinental Exchange Benchmark Administration (IBA), began to evaluate whether to continue publishing specific USD LIBOR settings after December 31, 2021.3 On March 5, 2021, the IBA stated (opens new window) it would stop publishing the one-week and two-month USD LIBOR after December 31, 2021, and the remaining USD LIBOR settings, including the one-, three-, six-, and twelve-month settings, after June 30, 2023.4 The extension until June 30, 2023, allows existing transactions that are indexed to the more widely-used LIBOR settings to mature naturally.
+A clearer transition path away from LIBOR began to develop in November 2020, when LIBOR’s authorized and regulated administrator, Intercontinental Exchange Benchmark Administration (IBA), began to evaluate whether to continue publishing specific USD LIBOR settings after December 31, 2021.3 On March 5, 2021, the IBA stated (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) it would stop publishing the one-week and two-month USD LIBOR after December 31, 2021, and the remaining USD LIBOR settings, including the one-, three-, six-, and twelve-month settings, after June 30, 2023.4 The extension until June 30, 2023, allows existing transactions that are indexed to the more widely-used LIBOR settings to mature naturally.

 Given consumer protection, litigation, and reputation risks, the NCUA believes that entering new contracts using LIBOR as a reference rate after December 31, 2021, would create safety and soundness, and compliance risks.

 The NCUA encourages federally insured credit unions (FICUs) to stop entering new contracts that use LIBOR as a reference rate as soon as possible.
-New contracts entered into before and after December 31, 2021, should use a reference rate other than LIBOR or have robust fallback language (opens new window) that includes a clearly defined alternative reference rate.
+New contracts entered into before and after December 31, 2021, should use a reference rate other than LIBOR or have robust fallback language (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) that includes a clearly defined alternative reference rate.
 Along with a successor rate, robust fallback language also involves specifying a set of triggers, a spread adjustment, and some description of the conforming changes that are necessary.

 II.
 Potential LIBOR Exposure